 There’s a lot you can do to make the map aesthetically pleasing.
 Setting the tiles is the first step, and we’ve found

 Esri.WorldStreetMap looks best at this location.
-You can refer to this website for all of the available options.
+You can refer to the leaflet extras page for all of the available options.

 Below is a code snippet you can use to draw your first, basic map: